Galya777/Galya777/README.md

 ## Hi there 👋, I'm Galya!

-🎓 I'm currently exploring the world of software development and data science.
+🎓 I'm currently exploring the world of software development, cybersecurity and data science.

 💻 I enjoy building projects that challenge me and expand my skills.
 Some of my notable projects include: